West-ward 947 (Cefadroxil monohydate 500 mg)

 Pill imprint West-ward 947 has been identified as Cefadroxil monohydate 500 mg.

-Cefadroxil is used in the treatment of skin or soft tissue infection; skin and structure infection; tonsillitis/pharyngitis; urinary tract infection; upper respiratory tract infection (and more), and belongs to the drug class first generation cephalosporins.
+Cefadroxil is used in the treatment of skin or soft tissue infection; bacterial endocarditis prevention; tonsillitis/pharyngitis; upper respiratory tract infection; skin and structure infection (and more), and belongs to the drug class first generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefadroxil 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - West-ward 947